-Ms. Killiktee: Thank you Mr. Speaker.
-I am proud to rise today and be able to congratulate a number of my constituents at Piqqusilirivvik Inuit Cultural Learning Centre in Clyde River.
+Ms. Killiktee (interpretation): Thank you, Mr. Speaker.
+I am very proud to rise today to congratulate a number of my constituents from Clyde River who are graduating from the Piqqusilirivvik Inuit Cultural Learning Facility.

-Mr. Speaker, at this time while I have an opportunity to advise you and my colleagues that I have received a formal invitation to attend Friday's graduation ceremony in Clyde River.
-So, I won't be here on that date as I'll be away visiting my constituents.
+Mr. Speaker, I wish to take this opportunity to advise you and my colleagues that I received a formal invitation to attend this Friday's graduation ceremony in the community, so I will be away from the House on that day to be with my constituents.

-Mr. Speaker, Piqqusilirivvik plays an important role in our community.
-We are very proud of the work that it does in helping to preserve and promote Inuit Qaujimajatuqangit and their skills.
+Mr. Speaker, Piqqusilirivvik plays an important role in the life of the community.
+We are very proud of the work that it does in helping to preserve and promote knowledge and skills that are central to our identity as Inuit.